x

 Rules about lane usage were adopted into state law in 1962, then amended four times to stipulate what’s allowed in the left lane.
 Current law has been around since 2009.
 Simply put, outside of emergencies, law enforcement instruction, or making a left-hand turn, state law says that the far left lane on all multilane roadways is for passing only.

-“As soon as they pass me and they’re a hundred feet ahead, they should signal and get back over and leave that lane clear,” said Bergeron as she pointed to an SUV that passed her while driving in Jefferson Person.
+“As soon as they pass me and they’re a hundred feet ahead, they should signal and get back over and leave that lane clear,” said Bergeron as she pointed to an SUV that passed her while driving in Jefferson Parish.

 That doesn’t always happen though.